Homogenization of high-contrast composites under differential constraints: Introduction

 \section{Introduction}

-The possibility of identifying materials capable to switch, enhance, or tune their properties according to external stimuli is one of the key catalysts for the scientific quest to move beyond (met\'a, in ancient Greek) standard constituents already present in nature and to identify new artificially engineered composites: the metamaterials.
-In the present paper, we contribute to the mathematical study of metamaterials by providing a unified limiting description for a class of energies that are inspired by the physics of high-contrast materials and are evaluated on fields subject to suitable partial differential constraints.
+The identification of materials capable to switch, enhance, or tune their properties according to external stimuli is one of the key catalysts for the creation of new artificially engineered composites: the metamaterials.
+In the present paper, we contribute to the mathematical study of metamaterials by providing a unified limiting description for a class of energies that are inspired by the physics of high-contrast composites and are evaluated on fields subject to suitable partial differential constraints.

-The rigorous derivation of the macroscopic character of physical systems with fine periodic (or non-periodic) structures is a precious tool to make predictions when no experiments are available.
-Also numerical simulations are often eased by the passage from microscopic to macroscopic, because the number of degrees of freedom is thereby reduced.
-Typically, the scale at which periodicity is observed is much smaller than the size of the specimen and it is hence natural, from a mathematical viewpoint, to study the asymptotics of the quantities that describe the system in the limit of vanishing period.
-This procedure is called {\it homogenization} and it has been a lively field of mathematical investigation for many decades.
+High-contrast materials are characterized by the property that their microscopic physical features may change abruptly from point to point.
+In the case of a binary periodic medium of this kind, we have two relevant microscales: the periodicity of the microstructure and the high-contrast parameter, which encodes the strong (high-contrast) difference in the properties of the two components.
+Typically, the scale at which periodicity is observed is much smaller than the size of the specimen.
+It is hence natural, from a mathematical viewpoint, to study the asymptotics of the quantities that describe the system in the limit of vanishing period.
+This procedure is called homogenization.
+It allows to make predictions on the effective character of heterogeneous media when no experiments are available, and eases numerical simulations by reducing the degrees of freedom of the problem.
+Therefore, mathematical homogenization has been a lively field of investigation for many decades.
 We refer e.g.~to the monographs \cite{bakhvalov.panasenko,cioranescu.donato,zhikov.kozlov.olejnik} for a thorough introduction to the subject.

-The goal of this paper is to perform a homogenization analysis for a broad class of nonlinear high-contrast media.
-These materials are characterized by the presence of two microscales: a first scale $\ep$, describing the periodicity of an underlying microstructure, and a second high-contrast parameter $\delta^{-1}$, encoding the strong (high-contrast) difference in the properties of the components.
-In other words, the microscopic physical properties of these media may change abruptly from point to point.
-A peculiarity of high-contrast materials is the fact that they are often characterized by an infinite number of ``band gaps'', i.e., intervals of frequencies at which wave propagation in the materials is not allowed (see e.g. \cite{pendry.schurig.schmidt} and the references therein).
-We tackle here the case $\ep=\delta$.